 Rodney C. Sacks - On March 18, 2014, we entered into an employment agreement with Mr. Sacks (the "Sacks Employment Agreement"), pursuant to which Mr. Sacks renders services as our Chairman and Co-Chief Executive Officer.
 Under the Sacks Employment Agreement, Mr. Sacks' annual base salary will be reviewed annually and increased at the discretion of our Board.
-Mr. Sacks is eligible to receive an AIA as described under "Compensation Discussion & Analysis - 2020 AIAs" as well as certain fringe benefits.
+Mr. Sacks is eligible to receive an AIA as described under "Compensation Discussion and Analysis - 2021 AIAs" as well as certain fringe benefits.
 The initial employment period of this agreement commenced on January 1, 2014 and continued through December 31, 2018.
 Beginning December 31, 2018, the agreement automatically renews for successive one-year renewal periods, unless notice of intent to not renew is given by either us or Mr. Sacks by June 30 of any renewal year.
 Under the Sacks Employment Agreement, Mr. Sacks is subject to a confidentiality covenant and a six-month post-termination non-competition covenant.
-The Sacks Employment Agreement is subject to termination (i) upon the death or disability of Mr. Sacks, (ii) voluntarily by Mr. Sacks on 90 days' written notice, (iii) for Cause (as defined therein) by us, or (iv) upon Constructive Termination (as defined therein) by Mr. Sacks.
+The Sacks Employment Agreement is subject to termination (i) upon the death or disability of Mr. Sacks, (ii) voluntarily by Mr. Sacks on 90 days' written notice, (iii) for Cause (as defined in the Sacks Employment Agreement) by us, or (iv) upon Constructive Termination (as defined in the Sacks Employment Agreement) by Mr. Sacks.
 The severance provisions in the Sacks Employment Agreement are discussed in the "Potential Payments Upon Termination or Change in Control" section below.
-During 2020, we entered into certain equity compensation agreements with Mr. Sacks as disclosed in the "2020 Grants of Plan-Based Awards" table above.
+During 2021, we entered into certain equity compensation agreements with Mr. Sacks as disclosed in the "2021 Grants of Plan-Based Awards" table above.

 Hilton H. Schlosberg - On March 18, 2014, we entered into an employment agreement with Mr. Schlosberg (the "Schlosberg Employment Agreement"), pursuant to which Mr. Schlosberg renders services as our Vice Chairman and Co-Chief Executive Officer.
 Under the Schlosberg Employment Agreement, Mr. Schlosberg's annual base salary will be reviewed annually and increased at the discretion of our Board.
-Mr. Schlosberg is eligible to receive an AIA as described under "Compensation Discussion & Analysis - 2020 AIAs" as well as certain fringe benefits.
+Mr. Schlosberg is eligible to receive an AIA as described under "Compensation Discussion and Analysis - 2021 AIAs" as well as certain fringe benefits.
 The initial employment period of this agreement commenced on January 1, 2014 and continued through December 31, 2018.
 Beginning December 31, 2018, the agreement automatically renews for successive one-year renewal periods, unless notice of intent to not renew is given by either us or Mr. Schlosberg by June 30 of any renewal year.
 Under the Schlosberg Employment Agreement, Mr. Schlosberg is subject to a confidentiality covenant and a six-month post-termination non-competition covenant.
-The Schlosberg Employment Agreement is subject to termination (i) upon the death or disability of Mr. Schlosberg, (ii) voluntarily by Mr. Schlosberg on 90 days' written notice, (iii) for Cause (as defined therein) by us, or (iv) upon Constructive Termination

-(as defined therein) by Mr. Schlosberg.
-The severance provisions in the Schlosberg Employment Agreement are discussed in the "Potential Payments Upon Termination or Change in Control" section below.
-During 2020, we entered into certain equity compensation agreements with Mr. Schlosberg as disclosed in the "2020 Grants of Plan-Based Awards" table above.
+The Schlosberg Employment Agreement is subject to termination (i) upon the death or disability of Mr. Schlosberg, (ii) voluntarily by Mr. Schlosberg on 90 days' written notice, (iii) for Cause (as defined in the Schlosberg Employment Agreement) by us, or (iv) upon Constructive Termination (as defined in the Schlosberg Employment Agreement are discussed in the "Potential Payments Upon Termination or Change in Control" section below.
+During 2021, we entered into certain equity compensation agreements with Mr. Schlosberg as disclosed in the "2021 Grants of Plan-Based Awards" table above.

-Thomas J. Kelly, Guy P. Carling and Emelie C. Tirre - Mr. Kelly, Mr. Carling and Ms. Tirre's employment, respectively, is "at will" and thus may be terminated at any time for any or no reason.
-Mr. Kelly, Mr. Carling and Ms. Tirre are each eligible to receive an AIA as described under "Compensation Discussion & Analysis - 2020 AIAs" as well as certain fringe benefits.
+Thomas J. Kelly, Guy P. Carling and Emelie C. Tirre - Mr. Kelly's, Mr. Carling's and Ms. Tirre's employment, respectively, is "at will" and thus may be terminated at any time for any or no reason.
+Mr. Kelly, Mr. Carling and Ms. Tirre are each eligible to receive an AIA as described under "Compensation Discussion and Analysis - 2021 AIAs" as well as certain fringe benefits.

-2011 Omnibus Incentive Plan.
-The principal terms of the awards granted to our NEOs in 2020 under the 2011 Omnibus Incentive Plan are set forth below.
+2020 Omnibus Incentive Plan.
+The principal terms of the awards granted to our NEOs in 2021 under the 2020 Omnibus Incentive Plan are set forth below.